 February 17, 1906 ~ Jazz drummer Wallace Bishop born in Chicago, Illinois, USA ~ Leader and sideman.
 Worked with Art Sims, Jelly Roll Morton, Bernie Young, Hughie Swift, Richard M Jones, Tommy Dorsey, Erskine Tate, Earl Hines, Jimmie Noone, Coleman Hawkins, Don Redman, Phil Moore, Walter Foots Thomas, John Kirby, Sy Oliver, Sammy Price, Billy Kyle, Buck Clayton, Bill Coleman, Don Byas, Ben Webster, Kid Ory, Milt Buckner, Buddy Tate, T-Bone Walker, and others ~ Bishop passed away in 1986

-February 17, 1899 ~ Jazz pianist Harvey Brooks born in Philadelphia, Pennsylvania, USA ~ Wrote the score for the Mae West film I'm No Angel released in 1933, making him the first African-American to have written a complete score for a major mation picture.
+February 17, 1899 ~ Jazz pianist Harvey Brooks born in Philadelphia, Pennsylvania, USA ~ Wrote the score for the Mae West film I'm No Angel released in 1933, making him the first African-American to have written a complete score for a major motion picture.
 Has toured and recorded with Mamie Smith in the 1920s.
-Musical director for Les Hite during the early 1930s.
-Has also worked with Kid Ory, Teddy Buckner, Joe Darensbourg, and others ~ Brooks passed away in 1968
+Musical director for Les Hite during the early-1930s.
+Brooks has also worked with Kid Ory, Teddy Buckner, and Joe Darensbourg ~ Brooks passed away in 1968

 February 17, 1898 ~ Jazz bandleader, violinist Alex Hyde born in Hamburg, Germany ~ Founded dance band the Romance Of Rhythm Orchestra, popular in the 1920s.
-Has worked with Howard McFarlane, Walker O'Neill, Eddie Grosso, Gene Sedric, Mike Danzi, and others ~ Hyde passed away in 1956
+Has worked with Howard McFarlane, Walker O'Neill, Eddie Grosso, Gene Sedric, and Mike Danzi ~ Hyde passed away in 1956

 February 17, 1653 ~ Baroque violinist, composer Arcangelo Corelli born in Romagna, Papal States ~ Influential on Johann Sebastian Bach and George Frideric Handel.
 Marked an epoch in chamber music.
 Pivotal to the development of moderne genres such as sonata and concerto. ~ Corelli passed away in 1713